Services and Compliance

 In order for the Tax Department to best manage tax risks, it is important for the university community to have a general understanding of some of the risks involved.

-1. Tax filings – similar to other taxpayers, the university must file information and other returns for the benefit of the general public, in addition to the traditional filings required of for-profit entities.
-As a consequence, the university is subject to challenges by the Internal Revenue Service (IRS) with respect to its returns and if the need arises may need to defend positions taken.
+- Tax filings –The University must file information and other returns to maintain compliance with federal, state, and local requirements, The University is subject to Internal Revenue Service (IRS) review or challenge with respect to its returns and, if the need arises, may need to defend positions taken.

-2. Loss of exemption – as an exempt entity, the university must take steps to maintain its status.
-In this context, certain transaction or activities may be prohibited.
+- Loss of exemption – As an exempt entity, the University must take steps to maintain its status.
+In this context, certain transactions or activities may be prohibited.

 Examples of the types of filings prepared include reporting of (1) activities that derive unrelated business income tax (UBIT) on Form 990-T, (2) employment taxes including fringe benefits on Form W-2, 941, and 1042-S, (3) payments to applicable vendors on Form 1099-Misc, and (4) education tuition credits on Form 1098-T.